 Chubby little me, with my younger siblings (who love me no matter how I look)

-Me today, in all my curvy glory, as seen by the best husband in all the land.
+Me today, in all my curvy glory.